ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 - ### news-producer

   [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) Java Web application that exposes a REST API to manage news.
+It uses DynamoDB as database.

   It has the following endpoints:
   ```
      GET /api/news
      GET /api/news/{id}
     POST /api/news {"title": "..."}
+    POST /api/news/randomly
   DELETE /api/news/{id}
   ```

 - ### dynamodb-lambda-function

-  [`Spring Cloud Function`](https://docs.spring.io/spring-cloud-function/docs/current/reference/html/spring-cloud-function.html) application that uses [`AWS Adapter`](https://docs.spring.io/spring-cloud-function/docs/current/reference/html/aws.html) to convert it to a form that can run in `AWS Lambda`.
+  [`Spring Cloud Function`](https://spring.io/projects/spring-cloud-function) application that uses [`AWS Adapter`](https://docs.spring.io/spring-cloud-function/reference/adapters/aws-intro.html) to convert it to a form that can run in `AWS Lambda`.

-  `dynamodb-lambda-function` listens to events emitted by an event-source created to monitor changes in `DynamoDB`.
-Once it receives an event, it processes it and publishes a new event to `SNS`.
+  `dynamodb-lambda-function` listens to events emitted by an event-source created to monitor changes in `DynamoDB` news table.
+Once it receives an event, it processes it and publishes a news event to an `SNS` topic.
+Later, `SNS` publishes the news event to a `SQS` queue.

 - ### news-consumer

-  `Spring Boot` Java Web application that consumes the events that `dynamodb-lambda-function` publishes to `SNS`.
-These events are queued in a `SQS`.
+  `Spring Boot` Java Web application that polls the news events that are queued in a `SQS` queue.

 ## Prerequisites